isomerpages/moe-rosyth/_for-parents/Parents Portal/Assessment Matters.md

 **8. ASSESSMENT MAKE-UP**

 All assessments will follow the stated day and time in the assessment schedule.
-There is **no assessment make-up** for students who are absent except for individual performance tasks that span over a period and oral assessment, and the make-up will only be considered for students with valid reason for absence.
+There is **no assessment make-up** for students who are absent except for individual performance tasks **(not including GEP assessment)** that span over a period and oral assessment, and the make-up will only be considered for students with valid reason for absence.
 There is no make-up for group performance tasks.
 If an assessment has make-up provisions, the school will decide the date for the make-up.